 For these characteristics to thrive, you need opportunities from the real world, not from a protected environment.
 You need some amount of ‘chaos’ to create something and in this case, a business.

 Here’s a great interview describing this analogy by Jeremy Gutsche from TrendHunter (jump straight to 2.00 mins).

 (4) Do You Know How Much It Costs for a Degree?

 In this state of the economy, that’s not a very smart move to plan for your personal finance.
-Debt can hinder many things and one of it is delaying your business startup.
-Therefore, a better alternative is to look for education program such as online courses than can provide lesser loan burden.
+Debt can hinder many things and one of them is delaying your business startup.
+Therefore, a better alternative is to look for an education program such as online courses that can provide a lesser loan burden.